 Ease of Cleaning

-This was our least favorite aspect of the URPOWER Cool Mist.
-Accordingly, it earned the worst score of 3 out of 10 in this metric.
+This was our least favorite aspect of the URPOWER Cool Mist, earning it the worst score in this metric, a 3 out of 10 .
 First off, the water tank is opaque, whereas every other tank we tested was transparent.
 This made it much more difficult to tell if there was mold starting to accumulate anywhere.
 The opening is also only 1.75", so not only can you not see inside, it's very hard to get inside and clean as well.
 The instruction manual, on the whole, is very poorly translated, suggesting you clean with a 'water cleaning agent.'
 Without clear instruction you'll have to go to Google to figure out the best way to clean this humidifier.
 In the end it took us about 30 minutes to get the URPOWER Cool Mist to a point where we felt satisfied with its cleanliness, double the time of most other models.

 The URPOWER Cool Mist has only three settings (low, medium, and high) and a single button to cycle through these settings, so it should be fairly easy to use.
 However, that button seemed to decide when it wanted to respond, so we ended up pushing it over and over to try and get it to switch between settings.
 The LEDs that indicate which setting is selected are also dim, so it can be hard to tell which one you've actually selected.
 It does have an off timer that you access by holding the button down, but there is no indication for what time is selected.
 The user manual is no help here either, but our best guess is that the off timer is set for somewhere between 14 and 17 hours, but honestly we can't tell for sure.
 This feature was so frustrating that you'd be better off telling Siri to remind you to turn the humidifier off.